 Dear Seastreak Customers,

-The health and safety of our customers and employees is our highest priority, so we want to outline the policies we have adopted to address our shared health and safety concerns in light of Coronavirus (COVID-19):
+The health and safety of our customers and employees is our highest priority, so we want to outline the policies we have adopted to address our shared health and safety concerns in light of COVID-19.
+This list will be updated as conditions change.

 Reduced Vessel Capacity